Non-stop flights to Myrtle Beach (MYR)

 From Islip, Long Island, you can fly non-stop with Breeze Airways or Frontier Airlines.

-From Latrobe, you can fly non-stop to Myrtle Beach with Spirit Airlines.
-This is a seasonal route that starts in April and ends in September.
+From Kansas City, you can fly non-stop to Myrtle Beach with Southwest Airlines.
+This is a seasonal route that starts in July and ends in August.

 From Lexington and Louisville, all direct flights to Myrtle Beach are operated by Allegiant.